Our team

 Experience

-• Advises on data breach preparation and response for high-profile companies across industries, including technology, healthcare, travel, security, retail, and financial services.
+• Advises on cyber breach preparation and response for high-profile companies across industries, including cybersecurity, technology, healthcare, energy, financial services, and retail.

-• Supported a global web-based company addressing a cyberattack that resulted in access of credit card information and other PII.
-The incident impacted both B2B and B2C areas of the business, with affected individuals in more than 200 countries across the globe.
+• Supported a global web-based company addressing a global cyberattack that impacted both B2B and B2C areas of the business, resulting in access to credit card information and other PII for individuals in more than 200 countries across the globe.

-• Provided extensive support to a leading technology company addressing a sophisticated malware attack prompting a prolonged shutdown of critical systems, including customer networks and email and phone service.
+• Provided extensive support to a leading technology company addressing a sophisticated malware attack prompting a prolonged shutdown of critical customer and internal systems.
 Affected businesses involved PHI and government contracts, requiring sensitive disclosures consistent with regulations and contractual obligations.

-• Provided extensive support and counsel to a leading global network security company (and its corporate parent) after it was targeted in sophisticated cyber-attack (an Advanced Persistent Threat) and critical information was extracted about its technology and customers.
+• Provided extensive support and counsel to a leading global network security company (and its corporate parent) after it was targeted in sophisticated cyber-attack and critical information was extracted about its technology and customers.

-• Advises numerous clients across industries on proactive cybersecurity readiness, including customized incident planning and response materials, media training, and tabletop exercises and interactive simulations for C-suite executives, boards of directors, and key members of incident response teams.
+• Advised clients across industries on proactive cybersecurity readiness, including customized incident planning and response materials, media training, and tabletop exercises and interactive simulations for C-suite executives, boards of directors, and key members of incident response teams.

 Transactions